arangodb/arangojs/docs/Drivers/JS/Reference/Collection/Metadata.md

     FIXME Is this really always a number?

-If the database is using the MMFiles storage engine, the object may also include the following properties:
+  If ArangoDB is using the MMFiles storage engine, the object has the following additional properties:

 FIXME What about RocksDB?